Oxygen tank: Uses

 Breathing oxygen is delivered from the storage tank to users by use of the following methods: oxygen mask, nasal cannula, full face diving mask, diving helmet, demand valve, oxygen rebreather, built in breathing system (BIBS), oxygen tent, and hyperbaric oxygen chamber.

 Contrary to popular belief most scuba divers do not carry oxygen tanks.
 The vast majority of divers breathe air or nitrox stored in a diving cylinder.
 A small minority breathe trimix, heliox or other exotic gases.
 Some may carry pure oxygen for accelerated decompression or as supply gas to a rebreather.
 Some shallow divers, particularly naval combat divers, use oxygen rebreathers, and they use a small oxygen cylinder to provide the gas.

-Oxygen is rarely held at pressures higher than 20 MPa, due to the risks of fire triggered by high temperatures caused by adiabatic heating when the gas changes pressure when moving from one vessel to another.
+Oxygen is rarely held at pressures higher than 20 Megapascals (200 bar or 2,900.75 psi}, due to the risks of fire triggered by high temperatures caused by adiabatic heating when the gas changes pressure when moving from one vessel to another.
 Medical use liquid oxygen airgas tanks are typically 2.4 MPa.

 All equipment coming into contact with high pressure oxygen must be "oxygen clean" and "oxygen compatible", to reduce the risk of fire.
 "Oxygen clean" means the removal of any substance that could act as a source of ignition.
 "Oxygen compatible" means that internal components must not burn readily or degrade easily in a high pressure oxygen environment.

 In some countries there are legal and insurance requirements and restrictions on the use, storage and transport of pure oxygen.
 Oxygen tanks are normally stored in well-ventilated locations, far from potential sources of fire and concentrations of people.